IDE - Write Up

 (root) NOPASSWD: ALL

-So let’s just run sudo su
+So let’s just run sudo su to get root

 drac@ide:~$ sudo su